lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 {{Fig-ex-TV}} gives the definition of a single element of a Target Value.
 In the rule, this will be used as a list, with position as a key.

-NOTE: An union could be used, but in some CLI, everything is viewed as a string.
-So that's the reason for two leaves. but only one can be selected, or we don't care of CLI and we go to union ?

 ## Matching Operator